ShwethaS/CleanData/README.md

 # CleanData
-This si the repo created for Assignment submission for Clean Data
+This is the repo created for Assignment submission for Clean Data